TradingFlowApp/TradingFlowApp.github.io/_pages/privacypolicy.md

 ---

 **Last updated**
-June 11 2020
+July 19 2020

 # Privacy Policy
 I care deeply about privacy.
 I don’t track you, store personal data, or sell information to advertising companies.
-I believe that your personal data belongs to you, so all the information you provide to the App is stored locally or in your iCloud drive.
+I believe that your personal data belongs to you, so all the information you provide to the App is stored locally or in your private iCloud container.
 <br>

 ## What TradingFlow App does do